 Combine Multiple Tables in Power BI: In real-time, your data is in a normalized format, but in some situations, you might need the de-normalized data.
 In this situation, you can combine those tables using a query editor.
-Let me show you how to combine multiple tables in Power BI with an example.
+Let me show you how to combine multiple tables with an example.

 How to Combine Multiple Tables in Power BI

 The screenshot below shows that there are three tables: Product category, Product Subcategory, and Products table.
 We imported these tables in Connect to SQL article.

 For the Combine Multiple Tables in Power BI demonstration purpose, we will combine these three tables.
 To do so, please click the Edit Queries option under the Power BI Home tab.

 Clicking the Edit Queries option opens a new window called Power Query Editor.

 From the screenshot below, you can see that the Product Subcategory table connects with the Product and Product Category table.

 Before we start combining multiple tables in Power BI, let me duplicate this table by right-clicking the table and selecting the Duplicate option from the context menu.

 We renamed it Product Information.

 Click on the table on any row to show you the respective table information.

 To combine the Dim Product table, click on the right corner of the Dim Product column header.
 It opens the following window.
 Use this window to select the required fields from the product table.